sponkmonk/NjRat-0.7d-Horror-Edition/README.md

 ## Fun Feature Showcase: https://streamja.com/gwVO0

-.:: NEWEST FEATURES: maybe final release.fixed positioning for fun and few bug fixes
+.:: NEWEST FEATURES: maybe final release. added screen locker (lock and unlock, invicible to taskmgr and alt + f4)

 .:: NOTE: Do not use UAC if you are already admin privileges or the payload will not execute, use Check Admin first!!